vsimakhin/web-logbook/docker/README.md

 If you build locally you can use any container image name instead of `vsimakhin/web-logbook:latest`, for example `my-logbook:latest`.

-## Build image from build files
+## Build image from source

-To build a docker image from the compiled binaries you can use [build.Dockerfile](./build.Dockerfile)
+To build a Docker image from the compiled binaries, you can use [build.Dockerfile](./build.Dockerfile):

 ```bash
 # first build binaries